NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/migrating-from-hardhat-waffle.md

 We now recommend using our [Hardhat Chai Matchers] and [Hardhat Network Helpers] instead.

-If you migrate to these packages, you'll get more functionality, like support for Solidity custom errors and native `bigint`, and a more reliable testing experience.
+Migrating to these packages only takes a few minutes, as they were designed as a drop-in replacement.
+If you do so, you'll get more functionality, like support for Solidity custom errors and native `bigint` support, and a more reliable testing experience.

 To learn how to start using them, read [this guide](../../../hardhat-chai-matchers/docs/migrate-from-waffle.md).